vaibhavseshadri31/device_auth/README.md

 1. **Device Registration**:

-   - Run `add_device.py` with your email to register a trusted device
+   - Enter your email in the web interface
-   - The generated device ID is stored in `database.json`
+   - Click the "Register This Device" button
-   - Add this device ID to `localStorage` in the browser
+   - The system will register your device in the database
+   - Status messages appear under the registration button to provide feedback

 2. **Authentication Flow**:
    - Enter your email in the web interface
-   - The system initiates biometric verification via WebAuthn
+   - Click "Verify with Biometrics" to initiate biometric verification via WebAuthn
    - If successful, the server verifies that the device ID is trusted
    - If the device is trusted and associated with the email, authentication succeeds
+   - Status messages appear under the verification button to provide real-time feedback on each step

+## User Interface

+- Email input field for entering your registered email
+- "Verify with Biometrics" button to initiate the authentication process
+- "Register This Device" button to associate the current device with your email
+- Status messages appear under the buttons to provide feedback about the authentication or registration process

 ## Project Structure

 - `main.py`: FastAPI server that handles API requests and serves static content
-- `add_device.py`: Utility to add trusted devices to the database
 - `database.json`: Simple JSON database of trusted devices
 - `static/`: Directory containing frontend assets (CSS, JavaScript)
 - `index.html`: Main web interface